Quick Answer

 | Over-dry voice | Excessive room removal | Blend back processing so natural room tone remains |

 Step 4.
 Export, then run delivery QC.
-Use one loudness target per destination: Add current loudness target after verification.
+Use one loudness target per destination, and mark the current loudness target as pending until it is verified against that destination.
 If publishing to YouTube, account for transcoding and verify export settings against destination requirements, for compressed audio: 48kHz, 320 kbps or higher for stereo, 24-bit recommended or 16-bit acceptable.

 Final pass/fail checklist: